zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Strips whitespace at both ends of a string.

-   :str: The string to strip the whitespace from.
+   :param str: The string to strip the whitespace from.

    :returns: A copy of *str* with leading and trailing whitespace removed.